Abergwili: Amenities

+Religious history

-There are two places of Christian worship in Abergwili: Ebeneser Chapel, a Welsh Nonconformist Independent Chapel, and St David's, a Church in Wales parish church.
-St David's was rebuilt in 1841 by the vicar, the Rev. Joshua Hughes, on the foundations of a much earlier church.
+There are two places of Christian worship in the village of Abergwili: Ebeneser Chapel, a Welsh Nonconformist Independent Chapel, and St David's, a Church in Wales parish church.
+St David's was rebuilt in the early 1840s when the Rev. Joshua Hughes was vicar, on the foundations of a much earlier church.
+The new church was consecrated in 1843.
 The cost was £1,400, and Hughes was later to become Bishop of St Asaph.
 Richard Davies was buried at this church.

-It has a hospital- Glangwili General Hospital and heritage railway- Gwili Railway.
-It did have a railway station.
+The parish of Abergwili also includes a number of other places of worship, including the church at Llanfihangel uwch Gwiliand the Independent (Congregationalist) chapel at Peniel.

-Local Government
+Local government

 Abergwili is an electoral ward for the purposes of elections to Carmarthenshire County Council.
-From 1995, until 2017, the ward was represented by Independent councillor Pam Palmer.
+From 1995 until 2017, the ward was represented by Independent councillor Pam Palmer.
 Abergwili also has a community council.
-It was won by Plaid Cymru candidate Dorian Williams in 2017.
+It was won by Plaid Cymru candidate Dorian Williams in 2017, who was succeeded by Neil Lewis in 2022.